jboehm1978/bytewiki/docs/source/softwaredevelopment.rst

 8.4 Troubleshooting
 -------------------

--  **Errors during build of the toolchain**
+-  **Errors when building the toolchain**

-   If you get the following error when building the toolchain:
+   If you get the error below, please revert commit: :guilabel:`179c5cb7fd0f06970135187f1203507aa55d6bde` in the poky repository (sources/poky).
+See also Bug 13338 https://bugzilla.yoctoproject.org/show_bug.cgi?id=13338.

 .. code-block::
    :emphasize-lines: 11,12